New Look, Same Mission

 User Centered Design

-In Chapter 2: User Research & User Testing, we learned about user research.
+In The Playbook on User Research & User Testing, we learned about user research.
 The learnings from your user research will guide you as you dive into building your MVP.
 But it doesn’t stop there.
 Your users, which are made up of the population your nonprofit is committed to serving, should drive the product you build and refine.
 Therefore, it’s critical to continue to both design with your users and run ideas by them.
 User centered design is the foundational building block of any great product, but is particularly important when designing a product to solve a social problem.

 Get Started with User Centered Design